ReconfigureIO/UX/docs/source/tutorial_3_structure_comms.rst

 ^^^^^^^^^^
 The FPGA interacts with shared memory using the |smi| protocol.
 In the template above you can see we set up SMI ports for interacting with shared memory within the ``Top`` function in the FPGA code.

-So, the FPGA getting hold of the array requires three steps – first, the FPGA must receive the memory location from the host, then create a variable for the data and use an |smi_read| to read the data into that variable within the on-chip block RAM.
+There are three steps to the FPGA getting hold of the sample array:
+* Receive the memory location from the host
+* Create a variable for the data
+* Use an |smi read| to read the data into that variable (at which point it will be located within the on-chip block RAM)

 Here are the code snippets for these steps:

 1. Receive the memory locations and data size from the host (the ``0``, ``1`` and ``2`` in ``krnl.SetMemoryArg...`` are translated by our comiler to be the first, second and third inputs to the FPGA)::